eens1/en/content/apologetics/against-freemasonry/baphomet-is-the-god-of-freemasonry.md

 ---
-title: "Baphomet is the \"God\" of Freemasonry"
 date: 2024-12-19
+title: Baphomet is the "God" of Freemasonry
+video: true
 ---

 {{< youtube 8QOUUkHHfkc >}}